Family Mediation – Family Mediation at Distance –

-Married spouses and common-law spouses may choose to negotiate and to settle the issues and the consequences of their separation by undertaking family mediation.
+Married spouses, common-law spouses and those who have a civil union may choose to negotiate and to settle the issues and the consequences of their separation by undertaking family mediation.
 The topics discussed and negotiated may be the parental authority, the sharing of time between the parents and their children, the child support for the children and the special expenses related to them, the division of the family patrimony, the division of other assets and debts, and spousal support, also known as alimony.
 What is said in mediation is confidential.

 During the mediation sessions, the parents/spouses share information, bring the pertinent documents, communicate their needs and those of their children, evaluate the options brought at the mediation table, the whole to be able to take enlightened decisions and negotiate amicable agreements.
 A mediator is impartial and acts as a facilitator.
 Once the parents/spouses have concluded their final agreements, as mediator I thereafter prepare and draft the Summary of Mediated Agreements that I read, sign and give to each of them.
 That document is in fact the result of their agreements and it ends their mediation.

 Separating and divorcing is obviously not easy.
 It entails restructuring and reorganizing the spouses/parents’ life and the children’s life.
 There are legal aspects further to a separation.
 Since I am a lawyer, in my role as a mediator I can give legal information to the parents/spouses in order to help them in their decision making; but in order to maintain my impartiality I cannot give them legal advice or legal opinions.